On Being a Dad

 But can I do the hard stuff?

 I can’t be that dad.
-I can’t do the hard stuff, I’m just unable, no matter how hard I try, but luckily for them they have a great mum, who can take on the uncool stuff (even though she is cool), to be always there - solid.
-I don’t give my mum enough credit, but all the good stuff in me was carefully and lovingly placed their by her.
+I can’t do the hard stuff, I’m just unable, no matter how hard I try, but luckily for them, they have a great mum, who can take on the uncool stuff (even though she is cool), to be always there - solid.
+I don’t give my mum enough credit, but all the good stuff in me was carefully and lovingly placed there by her.

 This week their mum texted me to ask if I realised that the night I agreed to do a lecture for Doug Scott at the RGS, a benefit for Community Action Nepal, was also Ella’s 16th birthday.
-I just looked at the words and tried to work out how I could miss such a thing, so rapped up in my work and my life - not a tree, but a seam of coal.
+I just looked at the words and tried to work out how I could miss such a thing, so wrapped up in my work and my life - not a tree, but a seam of coal.

 So my advice? (note most are the things I didn’t, don’t or don’t know how to do)

 If you can’t have the life you want, then learn to love the life you have.

 There is no good time to have kids, they come like a tornado and smash your life to pieces, and being a parent is all about how to rebuild that life with them at the centre.